marionebl/jaketrent-blog/content/post/junior-programmer-resume-enthusiastic-learner.md

 metaKeywords: "junior programmer, resume preparation, resume tips, new developer resume"
 tags:
 - "resume"
-title: "A Junior Programmer Resume: Enthusiastic Learning"
+title: "A Junior Programmer Resume: Enthusiastic Learner"
 ---

 As a new programmer, you may be more challenged in landing jobs early in your career.
 Here are a few resume tips that focus on how to express your passion and early learning experiences.